DIVORCE AND PROPERTY DIVISIONS

 What is Marital Property?

-In property division cases, property will fall into two separate categories: marital property and separate property.
+In family law cases involving property division, property will fall into two separate categories: marital property and separate property.
 It is not uncommon for the lines between these two categories to become blurred, as many people aren’t sure what constitutes marital property from separate.
 We’ll explain the difference between the two below.

 Marital property includes any assets, property, income, and debts that a couple accumulated during their marriage.
 This includes, but is not limited to, the following: